ali-yildirim/Small-Projects/README.md

 # Projects
-This repository includes some of the data science projects that I completed.
+This repository includes some of the Python projects that I completed.